Tom Lohr is a futurist and hates cleaning. He is still waiting for his flying car.

 To remove the edge brush, you will need a small phillips head screw driver.
 Take out the small screw and place in a cup so you do not lose it (it is very small).
 Pull out the edge brush assembly and remove the hair that has wrapped around its hub on the body of the Roomba.
 Set the edge brush back into its place and replace the screw.

 All parts will eventually wear out.
 The brushes and filters, while long lasting, have a limited life span.
-Giving your Roomba a complete brush replacement should be done every other year or so, your mileage may vary. are inexpensive and will give your robot an efficiency boost (the link to the parts are for the Roomba model that most people own.
+Giving your Roomba a complete brush replacement should be done every other year or so, though your mileage may vary.
+Replacement parts are inexpensive and will give your robot an efficiency boost (the link to the parts are for the Roomba model that most people own.
 Check your model number before ordering).
-To replace, simply follow the cleaning instructions and instead of cleaning the old parts, just replace with new components.
-Replacement parts
+To replace, simply follow the cleaning instructions.
+Instead of cleaning the old parts, just replace with new components.

 Once you have replaced all of the clean parts, put the filter back into the dustbin after it has dried.
 Put the dustbin back into the rear of the Roomba and set the robot on its charger.